evilpan/jni_helper/headers/README.md

-Headers that could be used in reverse engineering.
+JNI Helper headers
 ===

+Headers that could be used for reverse engineering.

 # Ghidra